Compassion fatigue: Leadership and supervisory training

 Leaders, managers, and supervisors who possess skills in leading teams exposed to trauma, can mitigate the impact of indirect trauma exposure through such strategies as awareness training, peer support training, applying psychologically safe debriefing methods after potentially traumatizing events, monitoring employee exposure levels, developing incentives, and providing flexibility.

 Peer support training

 One-on-one peer support can be applied formally or informally after emotionally challenging or stressful events to lessen the risk of developing compassion fatigue and secondary traumatic stress in team members.

 Peer support groups

 Peer support groups have led to participants feeling "less alone" and demonstrating increased interest in learning how to support each other.
 Participating peers reported feeling more supported, performing better, being healthier, and having a greater likelihood of enjoying extended professional careers.

 Workplace culture

 Having a work culture that supports the physical and emotional health of professionals in trauma-exposed roles is critical.
 Some cited effective workplace changes include encouraging professionals to take some time off, ensuring that professionals eat during their shift, and promoting self achievements to minimize the likelihood of developing compassion fatigue.
+Although compassion-based interventions have been associated with reduced burnout and increased well-being, their effectiveness may be limited by systemic factors like workload, staffing issues, and institutional support.